 Frequency depends on you.
 It depends on what you are coming in for, how much time you have in your schedule and what you can commit to.
 I think it would be wonderful if everybody could get acupuncture at least 1x a week, but sometimes (most times) that isn’t realistic.

 Are there any side effects?

-Side effects include better sleep, improved mood, increased energy, less pain and more.
-In some patients there may be slight bruising at the site of the needle, but rarely.
+Side effects include better sleep, improved mood, increased energy, less pain, plus much more.
+In some cases there may be slight bruising at the site of the needle, but rarely.

 What is the treatment room like?